 We could experience fluctuations in our quarterly operating results due to a number of factors, including the interest rate payable on the debt securities we acquire, the default rate on such securities, the level of our expenses, variations in, and the timing of the recognition of, realized and unrealized gains or losses, the degree to which we encounter competition in our markets and general economic conditions.
-However, as a result of our irrevocable election to apply the fair value option to our Credit Facility future decreases of fair value of our debt will have a corresponding increase to our net asset value.
+However, as a result of our irrevocable election to apply the fair value option to our Credit Facility and the 2025 Notes, future decreases of fair value of our debt will have a corresponding increase to our net asset value.
+Any future indebtedness that we elect the fair value option for may have similar effects on our net asset value as does our Credit Facility and 2025 Notes.
 Further increases of fair value of our debt will have the opposite effect.
 This will tend to mitigate volatility in our earnings and net asset value.
 As a result of these factors, results for any period should not be relied upon as being indicative of performance in future periods.